 Format Description Normal Font Font used throughout this manual.
-Emphasis Font sis Font Font used the first time a new term is introduced.
-Cross Reference When viewing the PDF version of the manual, click the cross reference text jumps you to referenced second
+Emphasis Font Font used the first time a new term is introduced.
+Cross Reference When viewing the PDF version of the manual, clicking on the cross reference text jumps you to referenced section.